WebFiori/docs/routing.md

 * `https://example.com/web-apis/article-content/add-content` should point to `/apis/writer/ContentServices.php`
 * `https://example.com/web-apis/article-content/remove-content` should point to the view `/apis/writer/ContentServices.php`

-One thing to note about creating APIs is that API name (or service name) must be passed alongside request body as a GET or POST parameter (e.g. `service=add-user` or `service-name=add-user`). as you can see from the above URLs, the name of the service is appended to the end of the URL.
-To let the router know that this is a route to a web service, we can use Generic Route.
+One thing to note about creating APIs is that API name (or service name) must be passed alongside request body as a GET or POST parameter (e.g. `service=add-user` or `service-name=add-user`).
+As noticed from the above URLs, the name of the service is appended to the end of the URL.
+The router will know that this is a route to a web service if Generic Route is used.

 A generic route is a route that has some of its path parts unkown.
 They can be used to serve dynamic content pased on generic path value.
 A generic path value is a value that is enclosed between `{}` while creating the route.
 For example, the first 3 APIs can have one URL in the form `https://example.com/web-apis/user/{service-name}` or `https://example.com/web-apis/user/{service}`.

-The following sample code shows how to create such a URL structre using the class APIRoutes.
-You can see how API name is passed.
+The following sample code shows how to create such a URL structre using the class `APIRoutes`.
 Note that the value of the generic must be `action`, `service-name` or `service` or the API call will fail.

 ``` php
 use ContentServices;